Whitemoss Community Fund Criteria

 Detailed information on why CTP donations are necessary, who can provide these and how to calculate the approximate amount required is provided in GrantScape’s quick reference guide: “Contributing Third Party (CTP) Guidance”.
 This document is also available as part of the online application pack.

-All projects must be located in the West Lancashire Borough Council area and must be within 5 miles of the Whitemoss landfill site in Skelmersdale (WN8 9TH).
+All projects must be located within 5 miles of the Whitemoss landfill site in Skelmersdale (WN8 9TH).

 Grants will be available for community and environmental projects delivering improvements to public amenities, including projects that support nature conservation objectives.
 Examples may include: